environmentalinformatics-marburg/tubedb/docs/_configuration/tubedb.md

 title: "TubeDB Configuration"
 ---

 In `tsdb_paths.ini`-file at TubeDB root global settings for TubeDB are specified.
+Settings are read at TubeDB start time.
+To apply changes you need to save changes in `tsdb_paths.ini`-file, stop TubeDB and then start TubeDB.

 ---
 ### `tsdb_paths.ini` description

-Ini-file defines setting.
+[Ini-file](https://en.wikipedia.org/wiki/INI_file) defines settings in ini-section `[tsdb_paths]`.
 One per line.
+A line is marked as comment if it starts with `#`.

 `tsdb_paths.ini`-file with default settings: (if a setting is not set that defaults are used)
 ~~~ ini